How to Repair Small Wall Holes

-This page contains instructions for repairing small holes in drywall or plaster walls including a couple of different methods depending on the cause and location of the hole.
+This page contains instructions for repairing small holes in drywall or plaster walls.
+A couple of different methods are included depending on the cause and location of the hole.
 Check these links for some other methods to repair larger holes in walls and ceilings.
 Check the bottom of this page for a video of this wall repair process.

 If the wall damage is due to water or there's any other contamination present, seal the surface around the hole with a primer-sealer and let it dry for about an hour before proceeding with the repair process.
-Bubbling may develop in the finished repair if contamination inhibits bonding between the existing surface and the new drywall patch and joint compound, sealing the surface will prevent this problem.
+Bubbling may develop in the finished repair if contamination inhibits bonding between the existing surface and the new drywall patching materials.
+Sealing the surface will prevent this problem.

 Clean the hole using a sharp drywall knife to cut around the perimeter to remove all the loose wall material and torn drywall paper so it doesn't prevent smoothing the finish of the patch.
 For plaster holes, clean out any loose sand and white coat using a putty knife, and scrape around the edges to remove any peeling paint.

-Self-sticking fiberglass joint tape can be used to cover most small holes in walls, but if you have a hole from a doorknob use a sturdy aluminum reinforced patch to prevent future damage.
-These patches are self-sticking and also work well to repair ceiling holes because they prevent gravity from causing the joint compound to sag and create a bulge in the finish.
-Another method for repairing small holes in walls, but not ceilings, involves the use of a small drywall square to plug it as illustrated at this link.
+Self-sticking fiberglass joint tape can be used to cover most small holes in walls but if you have a hole from a doorknob, use a sturdy aluminum reinforced patch to prevent future damage.
+These patches are self-sticking and also work well to repair ceiling holes because they prevent gravity from causing the joint compound to sag creating a bulge in the finish.
+Another method for repairing small holes in walls, but not ceilings, involves the use of a small drywall square to plug it as illustrated on this page.

-After covering the hole with the patch use setting-type joint compound or mud, to finished it for a durable, smooth repair in about 2 hours.
-Don't use ready-mixed compound or vinyl spackle for this repair.
-Ready-mixed, because it takes too long to dry and is too soft to make a durable repair and vinyl spackle because it takes too long to dry and is too hard when it dries causing problems with sanding.
+After covering the hole with the patch, use setting-type joint compound, or mud, to finished it for a durable, smooth repair in about 2 hours.
+Don't use ready-mixed compound or vinyl spackling paste for this repair.
+Ready-mixed, because it takes too long to dry and is too soft to make a durable repair and vinyl spackling paste because it takes too long to dry and is too hard when it does, causing problems with sanding.

 Use a small joint knife to coat the patching tape with a thick coat of mud to cover the whole thing and the surrounding wall surface.
 Stoke back and forth to "butter" the surface like a piece of toast.
 Be careful not to press hard against the center of fiberglass tape with the knife to avoid moving it and pushing it out of shape.